Service is in their Blood

 It’s a glorious day when another litter of healthy PPH puppies enters the world!

 Successful service dogs come from a lineage of successful service dogs.
 They have certain characteristics, like gentleness and intelligence.
-They have the ability to resist innate dog urges like sniffing.
+The best dogs have the ability to resist innate dog urges like sniffing.
 They can adapt to the many places and many faces that a mobility impaired warrior goes in society.
-This all adds up to some complexity, so all decisions for breeding the high quality PPH dogs are made by Bergin University experts.
+All in all, it adds up to some complexity.
+So all decisions for breeding the high quality PPH dogs are made by Bergin University experts.

 Service Dogs in Training